TedHusted/awake/awake.md/awake.md

 The faint hum of traditional Cháoxiǎn music plays in the background as Kim Soo-jin, the wife of General Ri Sun-hyuk, adjusts the placement of her napkin.
 Across from her sits Han Mi-young, the wife of Choi Hyun-seok, the Vice Minister of the Reconnaissance General Bureau.

-A waiter pours steaming tea into delicate cups before bowing and retreating silently.
+A waiter pours steaming tea into delicate cups.
+The waiter bows and retreats silently.
 The two women exchange polite smiles.
-Even so, there’s an undercurrent of tension beneath their cordiality.
+There’s an undercurrent of tension beneath their cordiality.

 Kim Soo-jin (Ri’s wife) greets her lunch companion.
 “I’m so glad we could find time for this, Mi-young.
 It feels like our husbands are always so busy these days.
 Sometimes I wonder if they even remember what our dining rooms look like.”

-Soo-jin’s voice carries a light laugh, but her eyes reveal the exhaustion of a woman accustomed to living in the shadow of duty.
+Soo-jin’s voice carries a light laugh.
+But her eyes reveal the exhaustion of a woman accustomed to living in the shadow of duty.

 Han Mi-young (Choi’s wife) takes a sip of her tea, nodding sympathetically.
 “You’re not alone in that.
 Hyun-seok is either buried in reports or in some closed-door meeting.
 He says he’s working to protect the nation, but I can’t help wondering if he ever thinks about protecting his own health.”

 Her tone is soft.
 But there’s a flicker of resentment as she sets down her cup.
-|

 “Sun-hyuk is the same.
 He says the same things — about the nation, the duty, the honor.
-And I understand, of course, but… it’s lonely, isn’t it?
-They’re there, but not really there.
+And I understand, of course.
+But … it’s lonely, isn’t it?
+They’re there.
+But not really there.
 Always thinking about the next crisis or enemy.”

 She glances out the window.
 A cherry blossom tree sways gently in the wind.
 Her expression is wistful.

 Mi-young offers a knowing smile.
 “It is.
 I think they forget that we also bear the weight of their responsibilities, in our own way.
 I’ve had to field so many prying questions about his work lately.
 People seem to think I have all the answers.”

 Her voice lowers conspiratorially.
 “Of course, I don’t.
-He tells me very little, which I suppose is for my safety.
+He tells me very little.
+I know it is for my safety.
 But it doesn’t make it any easier, does it?”

 “No, it doesn’t,” Soo-jin replies, her voice soft.
-“Sun-hyuk rarely speaks about work either, but when he does, it’s always the same tone — cold, measured.
+“Sun-hyuk rarely speaks about work either.
+When he does, it’s always the same tone — cold, measured.
 Like he’s rehearsing what he can safely say, even to me.”

-She hesitates, then adds, “Sometimes I wonder if he’s even capable of relaxing anymore.
+Mi-young hesitates.
+Then she adds, “Sometimes I wonder if he’s even capable of relaxing anymore.
 When he’s home, he barely speaks.
 It’s like the war room follows him into our house.”

 Mi-young sighs, resting her chin on her hand.
 “Hyun-seok is different in that way.
 He talks more, but it’s … selective.
-He’ll share frustrations about incompetence, or joke about something mundane, but never about what really matters.
-I don’t know if it’s because he doesn’t trust me with it or if he’s trying to shield me.”
+He’ll share frustrations about incompetence, or joke about something mundane.
+But never about what really matters.
+I don’t know if it’s because he doesn’t trust me or if he’s trying to shield me.”

 She pauses, then leans forward slightly.
 “Do you ever think about what life would have been like if they weren’t so devoted to their careers?”

 Soo-jin’s lips curve into a faint smile.
 A smile tinged with sadness.
-“Sometimes I imagine him teaching at the military academy, spending more time at home, maybe even taking up gardening like he used to talk about when we were younger.
-But then I remind myself—he wouldn’t be Sun-hyuk if he wasn’t this man.
+“Sometimes I imagine him teaching at the military academy, spending more time at home.
+Maybe even taking up gardening, like he used to talk about when we were younger.
+But then I remind myself — he wouldn’t be Sun-hyuk if he wasn’t this man.
 Duty is who he is.”

 She looks at Mi-young.
 Her expression softening.
 “What about you?
 Did you ever wish for something simpler?”